Image source – Sky Sports

 Djokovic’s 20th Appearance At Wimbledon

 2025 marks Djokovic’s 20th appearance at Wimbledon, with seven titles to his name, and with one more, he will have eight singles titles to his name.
-Only Roger Federer has eight singles titles (men) to his name in the history of Wimbledon.
-He was quoted as saying, “It’s great to be back.
+Only Roger Federer has eight singles wins (men) to his credit in Wimbledon.
+He said, “It’s great to be back.
 I love Wimbledon.
 I’ve always loved it.
 I think in the last six editions, I had six finals.
 For one reason or several reasons, playing very well in Wimbledon, maybe the most consistently successful Grand Slam for me in the last 10 years.”

 Image source- Sky Sports